jesusrodriguezgonzalez/game-paulogic/README.md

 ### Deployment

-You can play by clicking on the following link  [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)
+You can play by clicking on the following link  [https://clone-paulogic.netlify.app)

-### `npm run build` fails to minify

-This section has moved here: [https://clone-paulogic.netlify.app)